jordond/fullstack-angular-typescript/README.md

 # A Typescript, Angular, Webpack fullstack starter app

-**Formerly plex-landing, will be using this for plex-landing in the future**
+**Under active development, not ready for use**

 A fullstack skeleton starter app for a trendy little web app.
 Utilizing Typescript, ES6, Angular, and Webpack, with a nice gulp build system.
 The client side relies on npm only and not bower.
+It is more of a learning experience for me than anything.

 ## Features